pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 ## Sampling interactions: methods
 When we sample interactions in the field we record the presence of two species that interact in some way, i.e., a frugivorous pigeon visits a fruiting tree and detaches and ingests the fruit of a given plant species.
 For example, Snow and Snow[#Snow:1988iu] recorded an interaction whenever they saw a bird "touching" a fruit on a plant.
 In a similar way, interactions between pollinators and plants are tallied by recording any visit of a pollinator entering a flower and touching the androceum and/or the gyneceum.
 We observe and record feeding observations, visitation, occupancy, presence in pollen loads or in fecal samples, etc.,  of *individuals* animals or plants to accumulate pairwise interactions, i.e., lists of species partners and the frequencies with which we observe them.
 Therefore, estimating the sampling completeness of plant-animal interactions for the whole network, requires estimating the number (richness) of distinct pairwise interactions accumulated as sampling effort is increased, pooling the data for all plant and animal species.
 	Sampling interactions requires filling the cells of an interaction matrix with data.
-The matrix, $AP$,  is a 2D representation of the interactions among $A$ animal species (rows) and $P$ plant species (columns) [#E31/2562][#Bascompte:2014to].
-An interaction matrix $AP$ consists of an array of zeroes or ones, or an array of numeric values (including zeroes)- if the data (interaction frequencies) are quantified.
-These figures illustrate the values of the pairwise interactions visualized in the $AP$ matrix, and can be 0 or 1, for presence-absence of a given pairwise interaction, or take a quantitative weight $w_{ij}$ to represent the interaction intensity [#Bascompte:2014to].
-Given that the outcomes of most ecological interactions are dependent on frequency of encounters (e.g., visit rate of pollinators, number of records of ant defenders, frequency of seeds in fecal samples), a frequently used proxy for interaction intensities $w_{ij}$  is just how frequent new interspecific encounters, whether or not appropriately weighted to estimate interaction effectiveness [#Vazquez:2005][Schupp:2010].
+The matrix, $\Delta=AP$,  is a 2D representation of the interactions among $A$ animal species (rows) and $P$ plant species (columns) [#E31/2562][#Bascompte:2014to].
+An interaction matrix $\Delta$ consists of an array of zeroes or ones, or an array of numeric values (including zeroes)- if the data (interaction frequencies) are quantified.
+These figures illustrate the values of the pairwise interactions visualized in the $\Delta$ matrix, and can be 0 or 1, for presence-absence of a given pairwise interaction, or take a quantitative weight $w_{ji}$ to represent the interaction intensity or unidirectional effect of species $j$ on species $i$ [#Bascompte:2014to][#Vazquez:2015ec].
+Given that the outcomes of most ecological interactions are dependent on frequency of encounters (e.g., visit rate of pollinators, number of records of ant defenders, frequency of seeds in fecal samples), a frequently used proxy for interaction intensities $w_{ji}$  is just how frequent new interspecific encounters, whether or not appropriately weighted to estimate interaction effectiveness [#Vazquez:2005][Schupp:2010].
 	We need to define two basic steps in the sampling of interactions: 1) which type of interactions we sample; and 2) which type of record we get to document the existence of an interaction.
 In step #1 there are two considerations we need to take into account.
 First is whether we are sampling the whole community of interactor species (all the animals, all the plants) or we sample just a subset of them.
 Subsets can be: a) We sample all the potential plants interacting with a subset of the animals; b) We sample all the potential animal species interacting with a subset of the plant species; c) We sample a subset of  all the potential animal species interacting with a subset of all the plant species (Fig. 1).
 While some discussion has considered how to establish the limits of what represents a network [#Strogatz:2001wc] (in analogy to discussion on food-web limits [#Cohen:1978]), it must be noted that situations a-c in Fig. 1 do not represent complete interaction networks.
 As vividly stated by Cohen et al. [#Cohen:1993aa]: "*As more comprehensive, more detailed, more explicit webs become available, smaller, highly aggregated, incompletely described webs may progressively be dropped from analyses of web structure (though such webs may remain useful for other purposes, such as pedagogy)*".
 Subnet sampling is generalized in studies of biological networks (e.g., protein interactions, gene regulation), yet it is important to recognize that most properties of subnetworks (even random subsamples) do not represent properties of  whole networks [#Stumpf:2005tn].